 Getting users to actually park at these charging stations is the biggest challenge with this method.
-One of the benefits of using a free-floating ride-sharing service is that users can park in any authorized space.
+One of the benefits of using a free-floating ride-sharing service is that users can park in any authorised space.

 Unlike for cities launching a bike-sharing scheme, it’s not financially viable for an operator to put charging stations on every street corner, but there are ways to encourage users to park at charging stations.

-Incentivize users to park at stations
+Incentivise users to park at stations

 Encourage your users to charge your fleet for you by giving them a discount on their ride if they dock their bike at a charging station.